 GNNs have emerged as powerful tools for brain network analysis due to their ability to incorporate both node attributes and topological structures.
 Consider an input graph G = (X, A), where A is the adjacency matrix, which encodes connectivity information, and X is the feature matrix containing attribute information for each node.
 The node set of G is denoted as \mathcal{V}G and $|\mathcal{V}G| = n$.
-The l-th layer of a GNN in the message-passing scheme (X et al., X et al., X can be written as:
+The l-th layer of a GNN in the message-passing scheme (Xu et al., 2018) can be written as: